 The Board supports enforcement of Florida law regulating pain management clinics and full funding for Florida's Prescription Drug Monitoring Program.
-The Board is committed to preventing the proliferation of the sale and use of new drugs, such as synthetic marijuana, bath salts and "blue meth."
+The Board is committed to preventing the proliferation of the sale and use of new drugs, such as synthetic marijuana, bath salts, "blue meth," and other new drugs that arise within the community.
 The Board is further committed to preventing the sale and marketing of smoking-related devices specifically designed to appeal to children and youth.